liferay/evolvable-apis.org/src/pages/docs/introduction/techniques.md

 ---

-As stated in the previous sections, there is several different facets that help to build Evolvable APIs.
+As stated in the previous sections, there are several different facets that help to build Evolvable APIs.

 There are some which can be considered as techniques that can be implemented in different ways (like Hypermedia, which is a concept but can several different implementations), other are a set of guidelines, patterns or standards.
 We can consider it as the **building blocks** that make possible Evolvable APIs.